 \subsection{High-level description of the quantum subroutines}

-As stated in the introduction, a naive application of a QLSA (with explicit classical input and output) in the context of the simplex method requires essentially the same time as a full classical iteration of the method.
-To gain an edge, we therefore need a different approach.
-The idea of this paper is based on the observation that an iteration of the simplex method can be reduced to a sequence of subroutines that have either binary or integer output.
-Indeed, the simplex method does not require explicit knowledge of the full solution vector $A_B^{-1} b$ associated with a basis, or of the full simplex tableau $A_B^{-1} A_N$, provided that we are able to: \begin{itemize} \item Identify if the current basis is optimal or unbounded; \item Identify a pivot, i.e., the index of a column with negative reduced cost that enters the basis, and the index of a column leaving the basis. \end{itemize} While subroutines to perform these tasks require access to $A_B^{-1} b$ and/or $A_B^{-1} A_N$, we will show that we can get an asymptotic speedup by never computing a classical description of $A_B^{-1}, A_B^{-1} b$ or $A_B^{-1} A_N$.
-This is because extracting vectors of real numbers from a quantum computer is much more expensive than obtaining integer or binary outputs, as these can be encoded directly as basis states and read from a single measurement with high probability if the amplitudes are set correctly.
+As stated in the introduction, a naive application of a QLSA (with explicit classical input and output) in the context of the simplex method does not give any advantage over the classical algorithm.
+To gain an edge, we need a different approach.
+The idea of this paper is based on the observation that an iteration of the simplex method can be reduced to a sequence of subroutines that have scalar output.
+Indeed, the simplex method does not require explicit knowledge of the full solution vector $A_B^{-1} b$ associated with a basis, or of the full simplex tableau $A_B^{-1} A_N$, provided that we are able to: \begin{itemize} \item Identify if the current basis is optimal or unbounded; \item Identify a pivot, i.e., the index of a column with negative reduced cost that enters the basis, and the index of a column leaving the basis. \end{itemize} While subroutines to perform these tasks require access to $A_B^{-1} b$ and/or $A_B^{-1} A_N$, we show that we can get an asymptotic speedup by never computing a classical description of $A_B^{-1}, A_B^{-1} b$ or $A_B^{-1} A_N$.
+This is because extracting from the quantum state the classical description of an amplitude-encoded vector (an operation called ``state tomography'') is much more expensive than obtaining scalar outputs, as these can be digitally encoded as basis states and read from a single measurement with some probability.

 Throughout this overview of the quantum algorithms, we assume that the LP data is properly normalized.
 The normalization can be carried out as a classical preprocessing step, whose details are given in Sect.~\ref{sec:qsimplex_details}, and the running time of this step is negligible compared to the remaining subroutines.